Automating Camera Movement with Advanced PTZ Camera Controller System

 FAQs – PTZ Camera Controller Automation

-Yes, advanced controllers support multi-camera orchestration with synchronised control and group-based operations.
+Yes, advanced controllers support multi-camera management with synchronized presets and group control features.

 Comments